lightlyss/mooncell/README.md

 > A massive collection of photonic crystals within the Moon that comprises a giant supercomputer.

 ## Description
 A utility for basic lookup of Fate/Grand Order servants, supporting interaction via Discord bot.
-Set an access `TOKEN` inside a `.env` file.
 Queries are accepted via any message that mentions the bot user.
-Empty queries will be treated as a random summon request, mostly following standard rates of Saint Quartz banners.
+Empty queries will be treated as random single summon requests, mostly following the standard rates of Saint Quartz banners.

 ## Setup
+Set an access `TOKEN` inside a `.env` file.
 ```bash
 npm install
 npm start
 ```

-## Testing
+## Tests
-Testing is black-box integration only and done using Jest.
+Black-box integration tests are provided using Jest.
 ```bash
 npm test
 ```